SNOWBOARDING

 In mid October 2009 the first parts of the Snowboarding section were added.
 Initially it only covered snowboarding equipment and how to set the equipment up.
 Although the same 3D man model was used for the graphics, the 3D snowboard equipment models were made to a higher resolution than the skiing models, instantly making the graphics more striking than the skiing graphics.
 Most of the snowboarding graphics had also been rendered with shadows, which gave them a more realistic look.

 Although all this made the snowboarding graphics look better than the skiing graphics, making the graphics also required more computing power than the already laptop destroying skiing graphics.
-This meant that the snowboard graphics took and take longer to produce, and that destroying a 3rd laptop due to rendering graphics was and is a real possibility.
+This meant that the snowboard graphics took longer to produce, and that destroying a 3rd laptop due to rendering graphics was and is a real possibility.
 Although there were some adverts on the site, the site still wasn't making anywhere near enough money to cover it's server costs, never mind any advertising or new hardware.
 This was and is a gamble that was taken as if continuing to make the snowboard graphics had or does go through another laptop it would have delayed or will delay any progress massively.